SINTEF/Muscade.jl/docs/src/Elements.md

 See [`Muscade.residual`](@ref) for the list of arguments and outputs.

 Some solvers may prefer to evaluate 2nd order derivatives of `residual`.
 However, for elements with anything but a small number of degrees of freedom, this quickly leads to intractably high compilation and/or execution times.
-If this is the case, then the element should implement [`Muscade.nosecondorder`](@ref) to limit differentiation to the first order only.
+If this is the case, then the element should implement [`Muscade.no_second_order`](@ref) to limit differentiation to the first order only.

 ### Automatic differentiation